friendywill/Personal-Minecraft-Server-Docker/README.md

 Ensure that you have docker and docker-compose installed, then just run `docker-compose up -d` while within the same directory as the cloned repository.

-I reccomened cloning the repository into the `/opt` directory, eg `/opt/minecraft-server/`
+I reccomend cloning the repository into the `/opt` directory, eg `/opt/minecraft-server/`